 You’ll probably know that when I travel to a city or town in a country, I like nothing better than banging out a top 5 hit parade on backpacking sights.
 In most cases, we only visit these cities once in our life, so make the most of it and enjoy the highlights as a tourist.
 With Poznań, I was just happy to be back in Poland, at the time I know I was searching for a base in life but I didn’t know I would end up back here within a year.
 I’d missed this country after 8 years away.
-I had a reunion with two friends in this city, Magda and Ola and stayed for three days before moving onwards to the city of Krakow for another reunion with Ania and the gory tours to Auschwitz and the Jewish Quarter before backpacking it into Ukraine.
+I had a reunion with two friends in this city, Karolina A and Karolina B and stayed for three days before moving onwards to the city of Krakow for another reunion with Ania and the gory tours to Auschwitz and the Jewish Quarter before backpacking it into Ukraine.

 I recommend staying in the Poco Loco Hostel near the Old Town and taking things from there.
 Most of the year there are free walking tours as the city becomes more and more popular.
 For now, you can easily tour these five sights on your own.
 I did quite a bit more than this, including checking out the ice festival, but these are busy travel times so these are just the top 5.

 It’s unlikely any tourist will ever visit Poznań and not check out the Old Town Square, known as Stary Rynek.
 This just happens to be the prettiest Old Town Square I have ever seen, and I’ve been to a few…Tallinn, Parnu, Baku, Riga, Vilnius etc.

 Included in your tour of the Old Town Square should be the magnificent Rathaus, town hall which dominates proceedings.
 I loved a lot of the bars and cafes around this area too and when time permits will bang them into a top 5 for Thirsty Thursdays.